melezhik/sparrow/README.md

 Projects are logic groups of sparrow checkpoints.
 It's convenient to split a whole list of checkpoint to different logical groups.
-Like one for system checks - disk available space or RAM status, other for web servers status so on.
+Like one for system checks - disk available space or RAM status, other for web servers status, so on.

 # API